Eclipse-SDV-Hackathon-Chapter-Three/sdv_lab/README.md

 ### Infrastructure

-For this event, each team will be provided with a dedicated Laptop (shared laptop) containing all the main SDV Lab components, which requires specific software and hardware configuration.
+For this event, each team will be provided with a dedicated Notebook (shared notebook) containing all the main SDV Lab components, which requires specific software and hardware configuration.
 Therefore, your main focus will be to develop applications to interact with those components.
 ![Infra](https://github.com/Eclipse-SDV-Hackathon-Chapter-Three/sdv_lab/blob/main/assets/infra.png)
-Here is the list of applications provided by the Shared laptops:
+Here is the list of applications provided by the shared notebooks:
  - CARLA Simulator 0.9.15
  - Android Studio
  - MQTT Mosquitto Broker